MaxCDN/api-docs/Instructions.md

 # WARNING: This will forcefully overide the 'gh-pages' branch with no quarter or mercy.
 #          Be sure you're working on the latest remote version and know what you're doing.
+# Be sure that you already have a gh-pages branch checked out locally or this will FUCK the MAKE system
 make deploy
 ```